alexpetros/talent-services-podcast-challenge/README.md

 Open the `src/main/java/com/washpost/talentmatrix/Analytics.java` file.
 This is where you'll be making changes.

 1. Read the server log data.
 The logs are in a TSV (tab-separated values) format, and stored at `./data/logs.tsv`.
-2. Filter to only production podcast downloads
+2. Filter the logs to only include production podcast downloads
    - URL path will start with /washpost-production/ (URL path is the 8th field in the TSV)
    - GET requests only (request method is the 6th field)
-   - Status code will be 200 OK or 206 Partial Content (status is the 9th field)
+   - Status code will be 200 or 206 (status is the 9th field)
-3. Extract the following data from each log entry:
+3. Extract the following data from each entry in the filtered list:
    - Request IP address (5th field)
    - User agent (11th field)
-   - Podcast episode ID (a subet of URL path, 8th field)
+   - Podcast episode ID (a subset of URL path, 8th field.
+See below for the URL format.)
 4. Using the podcast epsiode ID, fetch the episode title from the WaPo Audio API.
-See below for the URL format.
 5. Create an AnalyticsMessage object with the fields you collected and push it to the provided list
    - ipAddress
    - userAgent
    - episodeId
+   - title

 ### Notes
 The podcast URL paths are in the format `/washpost-production/<SERIES ID>/<PUB DATE>/<EPISODE ID>/<other file data...>`